sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

     ![Workflows repeat](WorkflowsRepeat.png)

+    >**Repeat with:** You will see 4 duplicates of any component that has a binding for **Repeat with**, just to show you there is a binding.
+    >
+    >If you want to change something with the bindings, only the first (original) components will be selectable.

 4. Bind the text fields.

     Click the **Process ID** text field (first one), and for the **Content** binding, select **Data item in repeat > current > processId**, and click **Save**.